cofob/autogenlib/README.md

 1. The description you provided
 2. Any existing code in the module being enhanced
 3. The full context of all previously generated modules
+4. The code that's importing the module/function (new feature!)
-4. The specific function or feature needed
+5. The specific function or feature needed

-This comprehensive context helps the LLM generate code that's consistent with your existing codebase.
+This comprehensive context helps the LLM generate code that's consistent with your existing codebase and fits perfectly with how you intend to use it.

 ## Contributing